kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 <details>
   <summary> Recalling </summary>

-Recalling information is our ability to retrieve information from out sensory storage, short-term memory, working memory, or long-term memory.
-If we don't interprete information, it only sits in our sensory storage.
-Which can only hold around 4 seconds of unsorted information.
+Recall is our ability to retrieve the information we hear.

+If we don't interprete information that we receive, it only sits in our sensory storage, which can only hold around 4 seconds of unsorted information.
 However, once we interpret and move infomration into one of our other memory stores, we can hold on to it for a litte longer.
-But
+But suprisingly not that much longer.

+Short-term memory can only hold information for 20 - 60 seconds before the information either expires or moves to our long-term memory.
+If information manages to make it to our long term memory it can be stored indefinitely.
+However, this transfer to long-term memory is complex, and only occurs when we effectively integrate new information with our current knowledge.

+Working memory is an additional temporary memory store  we can use to hold and process in periods of high cognitive demand.
+However, working memory is limited and can only hold around 3 - 5 chunks of information at a time.

-Our ability to recall what we hear is shockingly poor.
+As a result of all this, our ability to recall what we hear is shockingly poor.
 We are only able to recall about 50% of what we hear immediately after we hear it, this drops to 35% after 8 hours, and just 20% after a day.

 </details>

 <details>
   <summary> Evaluating </summary>

+Evaluation requires us to take information that we have recieved or recalled and make a value judgement on it.
+This requires us to use our critical thinking skills to determine things like the accuracy, credibility, completeness, desirability, and worth of the information.

 </details>

 <details>
   <summary> Respnding </summary>

+Responding consists of sending verbal and nonverbal cues to indicate our level of attentiveness and understanding of what we are receiving.
+This could include using verbal cues such as saying, "uh-huh", "sure", "right", when someone is speaking, or nonverbal cues like nodding your heading, maintaining eye contact, or leaning towards the speaker.

+Other responding behaviours include:

+- Paraphrasing: in which you rephrase the received information in your own words and say them back to the speaker.
+E.g., “What I heard you say was…” or “It seems like you’re saying…".

+- Questioning: in which you ask questions to clarify misunderstandings or gain deeper clarity on the received information.

 </details>